hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/README.md

 ---

-## Option 3: Create Datagroup/URL Category from CSV
+## Option 3: Create Datagroup or URL Category from CSV

 Create a new datagroup or URL category from a CSV file, or restore/merge into an existing one.